andyc6074/sep11-freedom-project/entries/entry02.md

 Later I add Physics to thos platform. and the player icon and control.

 ### Skills
-What I had learn is to under stand what they are try to tell me and tinker more when I'm learning new things.
+What I had learn is to organnize my time and tinker more when I'm learning new things.
+I learn not to push every on the last day as it can cause alot fo stress and tiker more can help you rlearn more that the tutuial didn't tell you.